FunnyLiu/vta/packages/plugin-monorepo/README.md

 if `true`, we will publish to npm. default `true`

+### version

+semver bump keyword. default `patch`. [detail](https://github.com/lerna/lerna/tree/master/commands/version#semver-bump). you can also use `--mono-version version_or_keyword` to specific the bumped version.

 ### changelog

 if `true`, we will use the [Conventional Commits Specification](https://conventionalcommits.org/) to generate CHANGELOG.md files. default `true`. [detail](https://github.com/lerna/lerna/tree/master/commands/version#--conventional-commits)

 ### release

-if `true`, we will create an official GitHub or GitLab release based on the changed packages, requires `changelog` to be `true`. default `true`. [detail](https://github.com/lerna/lerna/tree/master/commands/version#--create-release-type)
+if specificed, we will create an official GitHub or GitLab release based on the changed packages, requires `changelog` to be `true`. default `undefined`. [detail](https://github.com/lerna/lerna/tree/master/commands/version#--create-release-type).

+> it need process.env.GH_TOKEN or process.env.GL_TOKEN. if you are using Windows, you can set it to your environment.

 ### registry